Characterizations of integral input-to-state stability for bilinear systems in infinite dimensions: i ISS and ISS of bilinear systems

 where $x=x(0)$.
 Taking the limit when $t \to +0$ we obtain that \eqref{LyapEstimate} holds for all $x \in X$.
 Pick $\eps>0$ such that $\eps<{1}/(\|P\|\|B\|)$.
 According to Proposition \ref{PropSufiISS}, system \eqref{BiLinSys} is iISS and $W$ is an iISS Lyapunov function.

 Let now all the trajectories, emanating from $D(A)$ under arbitrary input $u \in U_c$ remain in $D(A)$.
 This means, that \eqref{BiLinSys} generates a control system on $D(A)$ with inputs $U_c$.

 According to above argument $W$ is an iISS Lyapunov function for this restricted system, which shows its iISS.
 Similarly to \cite[Proposition 4.3.7]{CaH98} one can prove, that Assumption~\ref{Assumption1} implies that \eqref{BiLinSys} depends continuously on initial data.
-Thus, due to Proposition~\ref{DensityArg_StateAppr} iISS of \eqref{BiLinSys} for state from $D(A)$ and inputs belonging to $U$ implies iISS of \eqref{BiLinSys} on all spaces $X,U$. \end{proof}
+Thus, due to Proposition~\ref{DensityArg_StateAppr} iISS of \eqref{BiLinSys} for state from $D(A)$ and inputs belonging to $U$ implies iISS of \eqref{BiLinSys} on the whole spaces $X,U$. \end{proof}

 As we see the proof of the previous theorem consists basically of two parts: the verification that $W$ is an iISS Lyapunov function for $x \in D(A)$ and then use of a density argument for analytic semigroups.
-We will see that this strategy will be useful also in the proof of Theorem~\ref{thm:Dissipative_Implicative}.
+We will see that this strategy will be useful also in the proof of Theorem~\ref{thm:Dissipative_Implicative}, see Appendix.

-\begin{remark} Note, that in the case when $A$ generates a nonanalytic semigroup we do not claim that $W$ is an iISS Lyapunov function on the whole space $X$, since we do not know the Lie derivative $\dot{W}_u$ for $x \notin D(A)$. \end{remark}
+\begin{remark} Note, that in the case when $A$ generates a nonanalytic semigroup we do not claim that $W$ is an iISS Lyapunov function on the whole space $X$, since we cannot compute the Lie derivative $\dot{W}_u$ for $x \notin D(A)$. \end{remark}